asllop/RunPack/TUTORIAL.md

 ## 8. Advanced Topics

-If you are reading this (and didn't cheat skipping chapters), it means you already know all the aspects of RunPack programming.
+If you are reading this (and didn't cheat skipping chapters), it means you already know the basics of RunPack programming.
 Now it's time to understand the internals of the interpreter and how to interact with Rust to extend the language.

 ### The Cell